 5.3.1 The High Commissioner for Human Rights

 In 1993, following recommendations included in the World Conference on Human Rights in Vienna, the United Nations General Assembly established the Office of the High Commissioner for Human Rights as part of the UN Secretariat.
 The OHCHR coordinates the many human rights activities within the UN, working closely with treaty bodies, such as the Human Rights Committee, and other UN agencies such as the Human Rights Council.
 The High-Commissioner assists in the development of new treaties and procedures, sets the agenda for human rights agencies within the UN, and provides advisory services to governments.
-Most importantly, the High Commissioner serves as a full-time advocate for human rights within the United Nations (Korey 1998).
-The OHCHR also has field offices throughout the world, including offices in Central Asia, East and Southern Africa, the Pacific, Latin America, and the Middle East.
+Most importantly, the High Commissioner serves as a full-time advocate for human rights within the United Nations.
+The OHCHR has field offices throughout the world.

 5.3.2 The Human Rights Council

 In 2006 the longstanding UN Human Rights Commission was replaced by a new Human Rights Council.
 The Human Rights Commission was a 56 member committee, authorized by the UN Charter, consisting of state representatives.
 The stated goals of the replacement were to eliminate “double standards and politicization.”
 The new Council's responsibilities include “promoting universal respect for the protection of all human rights,” addressing gross human rights violations, making recommendations to the General Assembly, and “responding promptly to human rights emergencies.”
 The Council's other responsibilities include providing direct assistance to UN member states to help them meet their human rights responsibilities through communication, technical assistance, and capacity building.